 If you've a creek nearby, you could walk about looking for nicely shaped rock or stone to decorate with around houseplants to give an outdoor look on the inside and help keep moisture in the soil and create a terrarium display to sit on a table or window sill.
 Add a small figurine and you've made something cute for very little cost.

 Take a walk in the woods during the fall season and gather the wild grasses that look like willy worms on the top and spray paint them to match your decor and fit in a tall floor vase and add some cattails that have been given a clear coating to keep it together.
 You could even use pine cones and glue gun to tiny dowel rods and spray paint or leave natural.
 All this takes is your time and just a few dollars.
 You may enjoy browsing through the woodland and fields gathering interesting plant life to make your creation and find yourself in a relaxed state and having lots of fun too.
 Good Luck!

 Join your local freecycle.
 I have recieved nice furniture from mine, plus given away a nice loveseat that just wouldnt fit in my little apt with everything else.
-Especially living in a big city like yours you should be able to find tons of stuff on yours.

 The Salvation Army in my area has great furniture and accessories on sale, often for 1/2 price.
 This usually happens on Wednesdays and Saturdays.
 Also drive around the night before garbage pick up, great finds!